-- ensure the investigation is carried out by competent investigators who have no personal involvement in the incident or interest in the outcomes, - ensure the investigation is carried out in an effective, prompt and thorough manner and that the investigator(s) look beyond the immediate reported issues to assure your Centre that arrangements at the Centre are appropriate for all endorsed FQP non-regulated qualifications, - respond speedily and openly to all requests relating to the allegation and/or investigation, - cooperate and ensure their staff cooperate fully with any investigation and/or request for information.
+- ensure the investigation is carried out by competent investigators who have no personal involvement in the incident or interest in the outcomes. - ensure the investigation is carried out in an effective, prompt, and thorough manner and that the investigator(s) look beyond the immediate reported issues to ensure arrangements at the Centre are appropriate for all qualifications. - respond speedily and openly to all requests relating to the allegation and/or investigation. - cooperate and ensure their staff cooperate fully with any investigation and/or request for information.